curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: june xie, Swarthmore College

-In this story, as student reflects on her fear of water, stemming from a childhood incident.
+In this story, a student reflects on her fear of water, stemming from a childhood incident.
+Once more we see an autobiographical story, but one privileging psychological challenges.
+Like “Disgust, Death, and Disease” this is one venue for students to confront their own attitudes and predispositions.
 This reflection ties into an ecological curriculum, offering an example of blending the personal and the academic.
 The visuals are largely impersonal, which is interesting in combination with the highly personal story.

 ### FYS Education in America, Spring 2015
 ![screenshot](images/storytelling-FYS-Education-in-America.png)